Dow Chemical, Dan Loeb settle board debate

 Third Point, one of Dow's biggest investors with a 2 percent stake, was considering a proxy contest after talks with Dow over board seats broke down, Reuters reported on Thursday.

-Dow said on Friday the company and the hedge fund had agreed to a one-year standstill agreement, which means Third Point will not publicly criticize the company for that period.
+Dow said on Friday the company and the hedge fund had agreed to a one-year standstill agreement, which means Third Point will not publicly criticise the company for that period.

 The company has agreed to add to the board two Third Point nominees - former Foster Wheeler AG FWLT.O CEO Raymond Milchovich and Steve Miller, the non-executive chairman of AIG (AIG.N).